whilei/awesomewm-config/README.md

 - [ ] Group modality keypaths when they have duplicated functions.
   - I am realizing that I want a key/path:function system that is function-centric, rather than binding or keypath centric.

+- [ ] modality: run previous command (abstracts to history?)
+- [ ] jetbrains-toolbox

+- [ ] client:mouse stateful memory:

+i use the keyboard to move the mouse around because i use it to shift focus my mouse does not always behave like i expect it to i would like it to always show up where i last left it for each client instead of moving to the middle of it or not coming with me when i switch screens with hints or not coming with me when i cycle through client.focus history with awesome or not allowing me to minimize clients? or not allowing me to move tags on a screen once i've move to a new screen because i'm actually still focused, maybe, somehow on the original screen (mouse left behind?)

+horizontal magnifier
+places the current client in a magnified window where my current mouse location in the client is placed in the center of the screen offscreen allowed client should remain centered and maximized vertically

+modes
+fears: debug mode
+territorial: move mouse anywhere in three moves

+give a visual indication if awesome is running via awmtt or not

 ---

 WTF